 Below one might find an enumeration of a few algorithms, methods and models that were developed with my active involvement.
 More details on them can be obtained from the publications.

-- Methods and algorithms for multi-agent path finding based on a prioritized approach and safe-interval planning paradigm.
-The key feature of the algorithms is that unlike many other solvers (as in 2018) they do not restrict agents’ moves to be of the uniform duration.
+- Methods and algorithms for multi-agent path finding (MAPF).
+The key feature of the algorithms is that i) unlike many other solvers they do not restrict agents’ actions to be of the uniform duration, ii) translations into arbitrary directions are naturally handled when planning.
 This leads to much shorter and natural looking paths.

-- AA-SIPP – prioritized multi-agent path planning algorithm that is capable of handling any-angle moves.
+- AA-SIPP(m) – prioritized multi-agent path planning algorithm that is capable of handling any-angle moves.

-- Techniques that enhance the performance of the prioritized multi-agent path planning.
+- Techniques that enhance the performance of prioritized multi-agent path planning.

-- Multi-layered architecture of the intelligent control system – STRL (from “Strategic, Tactic, Reactive, Layered).
-Architecture is composed of the 3 levels of control that integrate methods of computer cognitive modeling, artificial intelligence and control theory.
+- Multi-layered architecture of the intelligent control system – STRL (from “Strategic, Tactic, Reactive, Layered) that integrates the ideas of computer cognitive modeling, artificial intelligence and control theory.

 My peers and I make robots smarter.
 Coincidentally we do not deal with the hardware, i.e. we do not construct robots, but rather create software that controls them.
 As researchers we are interested in the algorithms rather than in robots themselves.
 That is why we carry on numerous simulation experiments that look like “jumping dots on the screen”.
 Implementing the algorithms we develop on real robots is a separate, non-trivial task and we don’t have much time (and expertise) to deal with it.
 This leaves much room for collaboration and we are always happy to work together with the hardware guys to make the things work on real-world machines.